STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw01/hw01_gapminder.md

 -----------------------

 ##### I performed an exploratory data analysis on the Gapminder data set using the functions I learned from class meetings 2 and 3.
 I also set echo = FALSE for all the code chunks to prevent the code, but not the results from appearing in the finished file.
+Finally, I tried using the paste function to concatenate the output of the functions with some supporting text.